 Emotionally Focused Couples Therapy in Denver

-At our Denver (Lakewood) office, we offer a variety of ways to see if EFT is a good fit for your relationship.
-If you are interested in having a 15-minute call to explore options, or would even like to meet with one of us to explore Emotionally Focused Couples Therapy in Denver.
+At my Denver (Lakewood) office, I offer a variety of ways to see if EFT is a good fit for your relationship.
+I offer either a 15-minute call to explore options, or a free 30 minute consultation to explore Emotionally Focused Couples Therapy in Denver.

 To learn more about how this approach can help your communication and deepen your understanding of each other, click here Communication in Relationships and how anger develops and can be reduced in the negative cycle, click here How to Control Anger in Your Relationship.